May 15, 2026

 The War of General Bussa: The largest Maafa revolt in Barbados

-Bussa, now a national hero of Barbados, was the principal leader of the uprising, although there were also several persons (enslaved and free) who had leadership roles.
-Each plantation actively involved in the uprising had a leader.
-Two crucial plantations were Simmons Plantation, lead by John and Nanny Grigg and mostly importantly Jackey; as well as Bailey plantation, lead by King Wiltshire, Dick Bailey, Johnny and Bussa after whom the uprising was named.
-The leadership also included several free Black people, among them Cain Davis, John Richard Sarjeant, a man named Roach, and Joseph Pitt Washington Franklin, who was executed on the morning of 2 July 1816.
-Franklin, it seems, had planned the outbreak, but it was Bussa who was the leader of the war for freedom.
-Bussa was given the military title and rank of General by the people.
+Bussa, now a National Hero of Barbados, is widely regarded as the principal leader of the uprising.
+However, leadership was collective and included both enslaved and free individuals.
+Each plantation involved had its own leaders.
+Two key sites were Simmons Plantation, led by John and Nanny Grigg and, most importantly, Jackey; and Bailey Plantation, led by King Wiltshire, Dick Bailey, Johnny, and Bussa himself.
+Free Black leaders also played crucial roles, including Cain Davis, John Richard Sarjeant, a man named Roach, and Joseph Pitt Washington Franklin, who was executed on 2 July 1816.
+While Franklin appears to have been central to planning the revolt, Bussa emerged as the military leader and was given the rank of General by the insurgents.

 Source: